Anku5hk/Programmers_guide_to_Python/book.md

          .calling_other_fun()
 ```
 #### 1.2.7 Statements
-Are basically every line/block of code that python interpreter executes.
+Are basically every line/block of code that Python interpreter executes.
 There are two types, simple and compound statements.
 ```Python
 ## simple statements
 # expressions we saw earlier